Christopher-Schulze/Supscriptchain/README.md

 - `MockToken.sol` – simple ERC20 token for testing.

 Additional documentation can be found in the [docs](docs/) directory.
+See [docs/README.md](docs/README.md) for an overview of all available guides.
 For a step-by-step production deployment guide see [docs/production-guide.md](docs/production-guide.md).
 For a reference of CLI commands see